 There are two ways to perform an ultrasound during pregnancy: through the skin on your abdomen, or through the inside of the vagina.

-During a vaginal ultrasound, an ultrasound wand is inserted into your vagina.
+During a vaginal ultrasound, a transvaginal probe is inserted into your vagina.
 It may be a little uncomfortable, but not painful.

-For an abdominal ultrasound, you’ll lie on your back or side as a handheld instrument, called a transducer, is moved back and forth across the area being examined.
+During an abdominal ultrasound,you’ll lie on your back or side as a handheld instrument, called a transducer, is moved back and forth across the area being examined.

-You will be instructed, if necessary, to hold your breath to prevent motion at various times.
-The procedure usually takes between 30-60 minutes.
+You will be instructed, if necessary .
+The procedure usually takes between 10 to 15 minutes.

 What Information About Pregnancy Can An Ultrasound reveal?

-An ultrasound can detect a pregnancy as early as three weeks after conception.
+An ultrasound can detect a pregnancy as early as four weeks after conception.
 It can also:

 Estimate gestational age of the fetus